What website builder is best for a dropship business?

 - Unlimited sites and stores at no additional cost!

 - That’s right.
-When you want to build a new store it won’t cost you another fee.
-With Shopify you would need to pay at least another $29 a month ($348/yr) for another store.
+If/when you want to have another site/store it won’t cost you another fee.
+With Shopify you would need to pay at least another $39 a month ($468/yr) for another store.

 - Since WordPress is open-source there are thousands of designers and coders constantly contributing to improving WordPress every day.
-Because of those great people you gain the advantage of using software that is extremely flexible and gives you 100% control over your dropship business.
+Because of those great people you gain the advantage of using software that is extremely flexible and gives you 100% control over your sites and business.
 It’s your asset.
 It’s not built on someone else’s system or platform which also gives you more privacy from prying eyes of 3rd parties.
+You marry the system, so marry right.

 - Well documented tutorials